 Are you unhappy with your smile?
 There are many reasons why this may be the case.
 One reason could be discoloration in your teeth, making them appear dull and affecting how bright and white your teeth look.
 In addition, teeth whitening treatments remove stains from both natural yellowing and artificial staining from smoking.

-When choosing to have teeth whitening done, it is essential to consider what will work best for you before making an appointment to discuss available options.
+When looking for teeth whitening in Rocky Mountain House, it is essential to consider what will work best for you before making an appointment to discuss available options.

 What causes yellowing of teeth?

 Teeth become discolored because of different reasons.
 One way to improve your dental health is to ensure that you have white teeth, so nothing can stop you from attaining a perfect smile.

 There are many reasons why people develop discoloured teeth, some of which include: –

 - Certain medications (antibiotics, antihypertensive, and antipsychotic drugs)